houminz/6.828/lab1/README.md

 ```
 7d6b:   ff 15 18 00 01 00       call   *0x10018
 ```
+After this instruction, the boot loader transfers control to the kernel.

 >Q: and what is the first instruction of the kernel it just loaded?